Canon M100 vs Olympus E-M10 III

 It is notable that the E-M10 III has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The M100 was replaced by the Canon M200, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M100 and E-M10 III can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.